Evercoder/culori/README.md

 If you prefer not to use a Content Delivery Network such as unpkg, just save the one of the JS files linked above to your project.

+### Trying it online

+You can use [npm.runkit.com/culori](https://npm.runkit.com/culori) as a playground to test various methods in from the API without installing culori in your project.

 ## API Reference

 * [Color representation](#color-representation)